naoina/genmai/README.md

 // The field name will be converted to lowercase/snakecase, and used as a column name in table.
 // e.g. If field name is "CreatedAt", column name is "created_at". type User struct {
     // PRIMARY KEY. and column name will use "tbl_id" instead of "id".
     Id int64 `db:"pk" column:"tbl_id"`

     // NOT NULL and Default is "me".
     Name string `default:"me"`

-	// Nullable column should use a pointer type.
+    // Nullable column must use a pointer type, or sql.Null* types.
     CreatedAt *time.Time

     // UNIQUE column if specify the db:"unique" tag.
     ScreenName string `db:"unique"`

     // Ignore column if specify the db:"-" tag.
     Active bool `db:"-"`
 }
 ```